Ranatunge Karunananda

 Ranatunge Koralage Jayasekara Karunananda (21 May 1936 – 15 December 1974) was a Sri Lankan athlete.
 He was a long distance runner and represented the country during the 1960s and 1970s.
-Karunananda competed in the 10,000 meter race last at the 1964 Summer Olympics in Tokyo.
+Karunananda competed in the 10,000 meter race and finished last at the 1964 Summer Olympics in Tokyo with a time of 34:21.2.

 Early life

 Karunananda was born in Ampitiya on May 21st, 1936.
 He attended primary school at Jinaraja Boys College in Gampola, and then attended Berrewaerts College in Ampitiya.
 In 1961, Karunananda enlisted in the Ceylonese Army and served in the First Engineers Regiment.

 1964 Olympics

 Karunananda represented Ceylon in the 1964 Summer Olympics Men’s 5000 meters and Men’s 10,000 meters competitions.
 In the 10,000 meter race, Karunananda was soon overtaken by the leading athletes and was lapped a total of four times until the winner of the race, Billy Mills of the United States, broke the tape to finish the race.
 Karunananda continued to run after the others had finished the race.
 At first, spectators started to jeer at him, but when he eventually finished the race, he was met with cheers and applause.

 Two days later, Karunananda finished second from last in the heats of the 5000 meters, well behind the other runners but a minute ahead of Nguyễn Văn Lý from South Vietnam.